Skip to main content

 Latest News

-WASHINGTON, DC – Today, Congressman Gabe Amo (RI-01) released a statement marking one year since the October 7th attacks by Hamas in Israel.
+WASHINGTON, DC – Today, Congressman Gabe Amo (RI-01) released the following statement on the National Defense Authorization Act:

 Image